AKXAT/hashnode-blogs/ckkxum6yc08ksxps1cl7z8iim.md

 - Now we swap the elements

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1612857498565/vCR056WoX.png)
-- We again perform the same task, the rule for P index is that you move P until you find the element which is greater than Pivot whereas in case of I Index we move I till we find the element less than Pivot.
+- We again perform the same task, the rule for the P index is that you move P until you find the element which is greater than Pivot whereas in the case of I Index we move I till we find the element less than Pivot.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1612859144592/dn6JtRXOk.png)